 Adaptability to Changing Threat Landscapes

-Now, let’s take a closer look at the PCI DSS compliance checklist and discuss its most important aspects.
+Now, let’s take a closer look at the PCI compliance checklist and discuss its most important aspects.

-Tips for compliance:
+Tips for compliance

 - Install firewalls at network perimeters and between different segments within the CDE to establish secure zones and control traffic between trusted and untrusted networks.